Emergency Solar Management

 What is the long-term plan?

-In 2019, the Energy Transformation Strategy mapped out a reform program with a focus on integrating rooftop solar and preparing the power system for a renewable energy future.
-Actions from this program include piloting virtual power plants, trialling new time of use tariffs that encourage consumers to use more energy in the middle of the day to soak up the solar on the system, investing in community batteries and changing technical settings.
+In 2019, the Energy Transformation Strategy mapped out a reform program.
+The focus was on integrating rooftop solar and preparing the power system for a renewable energy future.
+Actions from this program include:

-The State Government is also making changes to the electricity market to allow new technologies, such as battery storage to participate in the market and improving the resilience of the power system.
+The State Government is changing the electricity market to allow new technologies.
+For example, battery storage to participate in the market and improve the resilience of the power system.
 Synergy and Western Power are looking at ways to encourage customers to shift their power use to use more energy in the middle of the day to help balance supply and demand.
 In the long run, aggregation and dynamic operating envelopes will enable customer participation in the market to balance supply and demand.

-Emergency Solar Management is aligned with the vision for the power system, where customers participate.
-The goal remains to fully integrate customer devices, which will see customers able to provide energy services for payment, including services that help maintain power system security.
-The capability to remotely communicate with customer devices is strongly aligned with this future participation.
+Emergency Solar Management follows the vision for the power system where customers participate.
+The goal remains to fully integrate customer devices, which will see customers able to provide energy services for payment.
+This includes services that help maintain power system security.
+Being able to remotely communicate with customer devices is strongly aligned with this future participation.

-Emergency Solar Management represents a stepping stone to reaching this future, enabling us to add more renewables while keeping the power system secure.
+Emergency Solar Management is a stepping stone to this future, enabling us to add more renewables while keeping the power system secure.
 The figure below shows where Emergency Solar Management plays a role to ensure that the power system continues to operate.
-Emergency Solar Management can be used to avoid the zone of "heightened system security threat and reduced operational flexibility” that AEMO has forecast that will exist from time to time due to low load, until the long-term energy transformation vision of aggregated DER is realised.
+Emergency Solar Management can be used to avoid the zone of "heightened system security threat and reduced operational flexibility” that AEMO has forecast to happen occasionally due to low load, until the long-term energy transformation vision of aggregated DER is realised.

 What do new rooftop solar customers and installers need to know?

 All applications for new or upgraded rooftop solar PV systems will need to meet Emergency Solar Management requirements.
-This means they must be able to be managed remotely, enabling them to be turned off or down in response to a signal when AEMO requires a response to help prevent power system emergencies.
+This means they must be able to be managed remotely, so they can be turned off or down in response to a signal when AEMO requires a response to help prevent power system emergencies.

 Rooftop solar or battery systems installed prior to 14 February 2022 do not have to comply with requirements for Emergency Solar Management, unless an upgrade is made to the system.